Figuring out what to do with your Thanksgiving dinner leftovers isn’t usually a big problem unless you’ve really overestimated your crowd.

 From tomorrow’s sandwiches to soups and just plain old second helpings days later, it’s likely you’ll find a home for just about every morsel of food remaining after the last family member reluctantly pushes away from the dinner table.

-Being both a chef and single, I find myself in a rather unusual situation.
+Being both a chef I find myself in a rather unusual situation.
 I love a traditional Thanksgiving dinner, but obviously, I can’t eat a whole turkey by myself, let alone even a modest-sized batch of stuffing.
 But I found a perfect solution, and it’s one you can use this year with your leftovers.
 Best of all, it doesn’t require buying even more ingredients (like a batch of soup does).

 In truth, I kinda do this backwards.
 With my schedule, the week of Thanksgiving at Nino’s is pretty hectic, so I actually make my Thanksgiving dinners a week before.
 This offers another benefit: I can relax and enjoy the day.

 I begin by roasting my turkey (usually about 12 lbs).
 Then I chill it and slice off all the meat.

 I deglaze the roasting juices from the pan, add them to a large pot with all the turkey bones, and prepare a hearty broth that I reduce and make into wonderful gravy–a few quarts’ worth.

 While the gravy is simmering, I make a big batch of stuffing, and I’m ready to assemble my Thanksgiving dinners.

 Now, I’ve gone to the trouble of buying a length of 4″-diameter plastic PVC tubing, which I’ve then cut into 3″-high ring forms.
 However, you can use any similar diameter small bowl, ramekin or even a large coffee cup.
 It will work just as well.